nilportugues/add-to-homescreen-control/README.md

 - or you can use `canPrompt` property to check if the `prompt()` method is available:

-[Here](https://github.com/filrak/add-to-homescreen-control/blob/master/index.html) you can find example usage of this library (with local import)
 # Useful information

 ### Browser support